edwardshen123/ZombieMiami/README.md

 ###1/21/15
 * Added Grenade.java, added mask effects Edward

+###1/22/15
+* Combined Grenade and HolyHandGrenade Edward

 ###Currently in progress
-* Add more weapons(make grenade speed seem like an arc), combine Grenade.java and HolyHandGrenade.java (Fix alpha value) Edward
+* Add more weapons(make grenade speed seem like an arc) Edward
-* Maze Pooneet

 ###To Do List
 * Add more masks
 * Add Graphics
 * Clean up Code
 * Add Comments
-* Implement Layout
 * Create Stable Branch
 * Add more enemies
 * Restart all functions